bobot/reach-tech-doc/source/reach-toolbox/CERTH/CERTH-Audit-Messages-Storage-Tool.rst

 The purpose is to enable:

 1. Auditability and non-repudiation of actions via the immutable storage of audit messages in the Blockchain
-2. Traceability of the audit messages via the provided Explorer
+2. Traceability of the audit messages.
-3. Integrity check of the stored messages via the provided Explorer.
+3. Integrity check of the stored messages.

-The Explorer is built with Angular.js and Angular Material, there is a node.js middleware API and a hierarchy of smart contracts written in Solidity deployed on the Hyperledger Sawtooth Platform.

 Getting access to the Infrastructure
 ------------------------------------